 What Is the Michigan Housing Grant?

-One of the primary tools for rural home improvement in Michigan is the USDA‑administered Section 504 Home Repair program, commonly called the Michigan Housing Grant.
+One of the primary tools for rural home improvement in Michigan is the USDA Section 504 Home Repair Program, commonly called the Michigan Housing Grant, with added integration of SNAP support and new technologies.

-You’ll notice its program origins trace back to the 1949 Housing Act, which created the Section 504 framework for low‑income rural repairs.
+You’ll notice its program origins trace back to the Housing Act of 1949, which created the Section 504 framework for low-income rural repairs.

 Policy evolution has added a 1 % interest, 20-year loan cap of $40,000 and a grant ceiling of $10,000, rising to $15,000 after disasters.